agrimakampani/x5/README.md

-Title: x5 Design Proposal
+XTeam 155's x5 Design Proposal

-Members: Agrima Kampani(kampani@wisc.edu), Isaac Weber(iweber2@wisc.edu), James Watson(jcwatson2@wisc.edu), Tony Zhou(zzhou366@wisc.edu)
+XTeam Members: Agrima Kampani(kampani@wisc.edu), Isaac Weber(iweber2@wisc.edu), James Watson(jcwatson2@wisc.edu), Tony Zhou(zzhou366@wisc.edu)

-Description:

-Title: todo list
+Title: Helpful Todo List

 Problem: As college students tend to take more than four courses per semester, they need a better system for them to know what assignments they should finish and what are the due dates for those assignments as well.

-Primary Stakeholders: students
+Primary Stakeholders: Students looking for a good way to stay on top of their course work.

 Graphical User interface:
 -First, display a list of courses which the users are currently enrolled